Skip to main content

 see all

-At Northwest Trek, fall is a magical time.
+Elk bugling tours are sold out for 2025 At Northwest Trek, fall is a magical time.
 A palette of bronze sweeps the hillsides.
 Golden light streams through the trees.
 Dust rises from bison, rolling and sparring.
 And through the forest comes an eerie, haunting whistle – the sound of elk bugling.
 The rut – mating season – runs September-October.
-Out in the Free Roaming Area, male elk, bison and bighorn sheep vie for dominance and select their mates.
-The perfect way to experience this magic up close?
-An Elk Bugling Tour.
-This year, we get you off-road and up to the action in the keeper Jeep, with just …
+Out in the Free-Roaming Area, male elk, bison and bighorn sheep vie for dominance and select their mates.
+Whether you prefer a leisurely Wild Drive in your own vehicle, an up-close experience on a Keeper Adventure Tour or Elk Bugling Tour, …